 Valerian root has been used as a sleep aid and anti-anxiety treatment for more than 2,000 years.
-The positive benefits of a are supported by several studies, which indicate the ability of this natural supplement to help people fall to sleep faster.
+The positive benefits of a high-quality valerian sleep aid are supported by several studies, which indicate the ability of this natural supplement to help people fall asleep faster.
 There is also evidence that a quality valerian root supplement can also improve the quality of sleep.
-Evidence suggests that Valerian root becomes more effective when taken for a long period of time, so if you decide to try it you should consider undertaking a longer course of treatment. high quality valerian sleep aid
+Evidence suggests that Valerian root becomes more effective when taken for a long period of time, so if you decide to try it you should consider undertaking a longer course of treatment.

-The Best Sleep Supplements Number 2: Kava Tea for Sleep
+The Best Sleep Supplements #2: Kava Tea for Sleep

 Accidents Caused by Lack of Sleep